top of page

 Cafe au Lait

 Cafe au lait is a brown poodle with one copy of the progressive greying gene (what makes black turn blue or silver).
 They are born darker brown and will fade to a milky coffee color with age.
 Noses, eye rims, and lips are brown.
+Like all progressive greying colors, the final color result ends up on a spectrum, with some lighter and some darker.

 Silver Beige